E. W. Marland: Early life and education

-Ernest Whitworth Marland was born in Pittsburgh, Pennsylvania on May 8, 1874.
+Ernest Whitworth Marland was born in Pittsburgh, Pennsylvania on May 8, 1874, to Alfred and Sara Marland.
 His father was a mill owner in Pittsburgh who boasted in his later years that he never had a strike in his mill and his workers remembered him as having been "always fair to labor".
 This gave the son his belief in capitalism and his understanding of the importance of good labor relations.

 Marland was educated in private schools, he did collegiate and law studies on an accelerated schedule, earning his LL.B. from the University of Michigan Law School at the age of 19 in 1893.

 Marriage and family

 Unlike many men of the period, Marland waited to marry until he was well-established.
 He first married Mary Virginia Collins, known as Virginia, on November 5, 1903, in Philadelphia, Pennsylvania.
-By 1907 he had become a millionaire from his oil dealings in Pennsylvania, but lost a fortune in a downturn.
-They decided to move to Oklahoma, where they found renewed success in its oil boom.
-They had no children of their own.
+By 1907 he had become a millionaire from his oil dealings in Pennsylvania, but also lost a fortune in an economic / business downturn.
+They decided to move west to Oklahoma, where they found renewed success in its subsequent discoveries and drilling oil boom.
+They however had no children of their own.

-In 1916, to help her sister Margaret Roberts and her husband George and to share their wealth, they adopted the Roberts' two children: George and Lydie, then 19 and 16, respectively.
+In 1916, to help Virginia's sister Margaret Roberts and husband George Roberts, and to share their wealth, they adopted the Roberts' two children, George and Lydie, then ages 19 and 16, respectively.
 They sent them to private schools and gave them other opportunities.
-The Marlands were together until Virginia's death on June 6, 1926, in Ponca City, Kay County, Oklahoma from pneumonia.
+The Marlands were together until Virginia's death from pneumonia on June 6, 1926, in Ponca City, (Kay County), Oklahoma.

-Two years later, E. W. Marland had Lydie Roberts Marland's adoption annulled.
-On July 14, 1928, he married Lydie Roberts in Philadelphia.
-She was 28 and he was 54.
-They were together until his death on October 3, 1941.